 - Improve the benefits derived by European National Meteorological Services from NWP through use of satellite data.

-- Enable effective exploitation of EUMETSAT's satellite programmes and related programmes of other agencies.
+- Enable effective exploitation of the EUMETSAT satellite programmes and related programmes of other agencies.

 - Assess user requirements and prioritise activities to meet them.

 - Develop and deliver satellite data processing modules.

 - Monitor operational satellite data quality and publish results on the NWP SAF website.

 - The ATOVS and AVHRR Pre-processing Package (AAPP) produces files of quality-controlled brightness temperature or radiance data from the HIRS, AVHRR, AMSU, MHS and IASI instruments on polar-orbiting satellites.

 - The SSMIS Pre-processing Package (SSMIS_PP) processes data from the SSMIS instrument on board the DMSP series of satellites.
 It corrects for systematic effects in the SSMIS data stream, ready for direct input into NWP assimilation systems.

 - Three One-Dimensional Variational Analysis (1D-Var) retrieval packages:

 2. ECMWF 1D-Var

 These retrieve physical parameters from satellite instrument data by using a first guess taken from an NWP computer model.
 The three packages have different characteristics and cover a range of instruments.